Patsy Kensit: 2004–2010: Return to television

 In 2004, Kensit joined the cast of soap opera Emmerdale as Sadie King, and also regularly featured in the third series of Channel 4's Bo' Selecta!, along with its 2005 spin-off series A Bear's Tail.
-Kensit's success as the soap super-bitch in a popular comedy brought her back to the public's attention.
 In September 2006, Kensit left Emmerdale, stating that commuting to Yorkshire and the time away from her sons was too stressful.

 In September and October 2005, Kensit appeared as a celebrity contestant in Ant & Dec's Gameshow Marathon, progressing through to Play Your Cards Right, before being eliminated by Carol Vorderman.
 On 23 June 2006, Kensit guest hosted The Friday Night Project with band Placebo.
 She appeared as the Grand High Witch of all the World at the Children's Party at the Palace in celebration of Queen Elizabeth II's 80th birthday in 2006.
 She also became the voice of online gambling website 32red.com.
+In 2006, Kensit starred as a gangster's moll in the crime film Played alongside Val Kilmer and Vinnie Jones, and in 2007 she had a role in the children's fantasy adventure film The Magic Door with Jenny Agutter and Anthony Head.

 In January 2007, Kensit joined the BBC One medical drama Holby City as ward sister Faye Morton.
 On 14 March 2010, it was revealed that she had decided to leave the show.
 In May 2019, it was announced that Kensit would reprise her role as Faye Morton for an episode, later in the year.

 In August 2008, Kensit appeared as a subject in the sixth series of Who Do You Think You Are?.
 Until Bruce Forsyth's episode broadcast in July 2010, it became the highest-rated episode for the programme, being seen by 7.10 million viewers.
 As of 2023, it is still the second-highest rating episode of the programme.